West Shepard Avenue Junk Piles

 A pile of pressure treated lumber and steel fencing remain at the back of the downslope about 150 feet east of West Shepard Ave. on Jan.
 11, 2025.
 The lumber in the foreground was moved up to West Shepard Avenue on Feb.
 15. |

-Volunteers removed more pressure treated lumber and steel fencing from the back of the downslope and plan to return on April 12 to continue work on this project. |
+Volunteers removed more pressure treated lumber and steel fencing from the back of the downslope and returned on April 12, 2025, to continue work on this project. |

-Looking down from the slope where the wood was buried is another pile of wood that has been pulled out of the dirt and awaits being moved to higher ground, as seen on April 6, 2025. |
+Looking down from the slope where the wood was buried is another pile of wood that has been pulled out of the dirt and awaits being moved to higher ground, as seen on April 6, 2025.
+This entire pile and more was moved to West Shepard Avenue by volunteers on April 12, 2025. |

 A water cooler was located downslope about 100 feet east of West Shepard Ave. and was removed on Jan.
 11, 2025, and brought to a recycling facility on Feb.
 18 for proper disposal. |